iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151007/report.md

 > this will work great if every single family get this app. now, 4 families got infected around my house and the app did not hit any allert<br> :date: __2021-01-18 20:28:51__

-> App doesn't do much.
-I think it works off blue tooth and if the other person has their Bluetooth on.
-I know for certain I've been danger close to numerous people that tested positive with covid-19, but app doesn't recognize that.
-I assume they need to report it to the app as well .
-It's a good idea, but requires too many variables to line up.<br> :date: __2021-01-16 10:21:31__

 #### 1-star reviews